 - the other person did not counsel or procure the other party to the dealing to deal in the listed securities or derivatives; and

 - at the time he counselled or procured the other person to deal, the other party to the dealing knew, or ought reasonably to have known, that the other person was a person connected with the corporation.

-- the person dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives and:
+3.8 A defence is available to a person who dealt or counselled or procured another to deal in a corporation’s listed securities or their derivatives where:

 - the inside information was market information arising directly out of his involvement in the dealing or the series of dealings.

 “Market Information” is defined to include facts such as: